Many hiring managers will give you an opportunity to sell yourself by asking one of these questions:

 To close the deal on a job offer, you MUST be prepared with a concise summary of the top reasons to choose you.
 Even if your interviewer doesn’t ask one of these questions in so many words, you should be prepared to tell them about yourself and communicate your top reasons for why you are the best person for this job.

-Every hire is a risk for the company.
+Remember, every hire is a risk for the company.
 Your interviewer will also be taking a personal career risk in recommending a particular candidate to hire.
 If the candidate performs well, Mr. Interviewer looks brilliant and gets a pat on the back (and maybe a bigger annual bonus).

 If the candidate turns out to be a dud (doesn’t perform well, doesn’t get along with the team, leaves the job prematurely, etc.), the interviewer looks like a dummy and his professional reputation suffers.

-- You will fit in beautifully and be a great addition to the team
+- YOU will fit in beautifully and be a great addition to the team

-- You possess a combination of skills and experience that make you stand out
+- YOU possess a combination of skills and experience that make you stand out

-- Hiring you will make him look smart and make his life easier
+- Hiring YOU will make him look smart and make his life easier

 Accomplishments and success stories are always good bets, especially if you can describe how a key accomplishment(a successful marketing campaign, for example) demonstrates a desired competency (creativity, results-orientation).

 - What are the most important qualifications for this position from the company’s perspective?
+Highlight these skills specifically.

 - In which of these areas do I really shine?